-Before the days of Daniel Craig and the new 'Action Bond' there was a simpler time.
-A time where sexism was the norm.
-A time when casual racism was the order of the day.
-In honor of Bond's latest outing, released in Chinese cinemas today, we take a look back over the oft un-PC back catalogue of 007's Chinese connections...
+Before the days of Daniel Craig and the new 'Action Bond' there was sexist, casual racism Bond.
+To coincide with Bond's latest outing, we take a look back over the oft un-PC back catalogue of 007's Chinese connections...

 Played by actress Tsai Chin, Ling’s cameo comes in the pre-credit sequence of You Only Live Twice when – after being in bed with Bond, natch – she helps him fake his assassination.
 But not before this classic little interchange…